gravitational/teleport/docs/4.3/openssh_teleport.md

 Now `sshd` will trust users who present a Teleport-issued certificate.
 The next step is to configure host authentication.

-When in recording mode, Teleport will check that the host certificate of the node a user connects to is signed by a Teleport CA. By default this is a strict check.
+When in recording mode, Teleport will check that the host certificate of any node a user connects to is signed by a Teleport CA. By default this is a strict check.
 If the node presents just a key, or a certificate signed by a different CA, Teleport will reject this connection with the error message saying _"ssh: